urgdog/urg.systems/stories/video-on-demand.md

 My first reaction was technical incredulity- why would the back end system care?
 We just ordered a movie you have to pay for, what's the difference with adult VOD?
-Technically nothing, as far as I know...
-Possibly an adult-specific hold on the account, but surely techs wouldn't be dispatched for an account issue.
+Technically speaking there's usually a designated encoder in the headend for adult QAM generation but that would impact a huge area.
+Ugh, this might be technical escalation hell.
+But hold on- it could be an adult-specific hold on the account?
+Surely techs wouldn't be dispatched for an account issue.
 (I'll hold for the laughter for the ones who know.)

 Jake selected a feature I don't remember the name of, and I will spare you.